Yan Gomes Preview, Player Props: Cubs vs. Braves

 Braves Pitching Rankings

-- The Braves pitching staff is first in the league with a collective 9.5 strikeouts per nine innings.

-- The Braves' 4.13 team ERA ranks 14th among all MLB pitching staffs.
+- The Braves have a 4.14 team ERA that ranks 14th among all MLB pitching staffs.

-- Braves pitchers combine to surrender 180 total home runs at a rate of 1.2 per game (to rank 11th in baseball).

-- In his most recent appearance on Wednesday against the Philadelphia Phillies, the righty tossed 3 2/3 innings, allowing four earned runs while surrendering three hits.
+- His last appearance came out of the bullpen on Friday when the righty tossed 3 1/3 innings against the Washington Nationals, surrendering three earned runs while allowing three hits.

 © 2023 Data Skrive.
 All rights reserved.